In this article, you'll read about the 35 best things to do in Amsterdam, the Netherlands! Wondering what to do in Amsterdam during your city trip?

 The Concertgebouw is a beautiful place where you can attend all kinds of concerts.
 The sound here is amazing, and this place is one of the best buildings for sound quality in the world.

-Amsterdam itself is fun to visit, but if you have time I recommend going for a daytrip to Muiden Castle.
-This is a medieval castle very close to the city (about 15 kilometres).
+Amsterdam itself is fun to visit, but if you have time I recommend going for a day trip to Muiden Castle.
+This is a medieval castle very close to the city (about 15 kilometers).
 You can learn more about medieval life and see exactly how a castle from that time looked like.

 21. Take a free ferry to NDSM Wharf

-From the central train station of Amsterdam there are free ferries that go to the other side of the water.
-This is the same place where you would tak a ferry to the 'Over the Edge' swing.
+From the central train station of Amsterdam, there are free ferries that go to the other side of the water.
+This is the same place where you would take a ferry to the 'Over the Edge' swing.